 How often have you heard speakers bemoan the crisis in health care that exists in the United States today?
-How many programs have you attended built around the theme of survival: the survival of private medicine, the survival of hospitals, the survival of home health services, to cite but three illustrations.
+How many programs have you attended built around the theme of survival: the survival of private medicine, the survival of home health services, to cite but three illustrations.